- ACA Implementation & State Health Reform

 |Aligning Reimbursement & Purchasing||

-Medicaid received state plan amendment approval from the Centers for Medicare & Medicaid Services (CMS) in July 2010 to begin making health care homes payments.
-As per Minnesota law, state-regulated payers are required to pay for health care home services in manners that are consistent with the Medicaid fee-for-service methodology.
+As per Minnesota law, state-regulated payers (including Medicaid managed care plans) are required to pay for health care home services in manners that are consistent with the Medicaid fee-for-service methodology.

 The following payers and purchasers are making enhanced payments: